dsw7/MetAromatic/README.md

 ```
 $ ./runner.py run-tests-with-coverage
 ```
-This will create an `htmlcov/` directory under `/tmp`.
+This will create an `htmlcov` directory under `/tmp`.
 The coverage report can be viewed by opening `/tmp/htmlcov/index.html` in a browser.
 A custom path can be specified with the `--path-to-html` option.
 The testing and linting process for this project can also be automated using `nox`, that is, by running:
 ```
 $ nox
 ```